hunter04d/rusty-yard/README.md

 This is a simple project to learn the way of rust.
 As such the api can be rough in some places and is subject to change at any moment (patch versions are probably fine).

+## But Why?

+This crate was created with a single purpose, to learn the rust language and ecosystem.

+The use case for this library is very niche (if there is a use case).
+However, I would be pleased to know if somebody has found the use case for this crate.

 ## Usage

 For now the crate is only available via git: